A Bootstrap 5 plugin to create input spinner elements for number input, by shaack.com engineering. Zero dependencies other than Bootstrap 5.

 The TimeEditor renders the number as time in hours and minutes, separated by a colon.

-With the new templating feature, you can almost do anything, when it comes to layout.
+With the templating feature, you can almost do anything, when it comes to layout.

 This is the template for "buttons right":